Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- Boston's games this season have featured more combined points than this contest's total of 231.5 points 38 times.
+- In 38 of 82 games this season, Boston and its opponents have scored more than 230.5 points.

-- The average point total in Boston's contests this year is 229.4, 2.1 fewer points than this game's over/under.
+- The average total in Boston's contests this year is 229.4, 1.1 fewer points than this game's over/under.

-- So far this season, the Celtics have put together a 45-37-0 record against the spread.

 - Boston has entered the game as favorites 73 times this season and won 52, or 71.2%, of those games.